ndennu/HoverView/README.md

 hoverViewController.delegate = mainViewController
 ```

-To add the bubble using a button in navigation bar, you need to add these line of code in your view controller
+To add the bubble you need to call hvc.addBubble() in your view controller

 ```swift
 class ViewController: UIViewController {